btrettel/flt/to-do.md

     - Namelist function to define setup.
         - `config` namelist to define physical dimensions (like `L`, `M`, `T`)
         - `pdim` namelist to specify physical dimensions to make shortcuts for, like `length` instead of `pdim_*_*_*`
+            - Also use this to generate the required dimensions.
+Only generate dimensions created by combinations of the specified dimensions.
+This would reduce comilation time.
+This would also eliminate the need for the nested loops that restrict the number of physical dimensions to a predetermined number, and eliminate the need for `exponent_deltas`.
     - Output `use` statement with shortcut dimensions.
     - No exponentiation operator, instead use `sqrt`, `cbrt`, and `square` similar to Numpy.
     - Unary negation.